mannmohhh/Password-Strength-Analyzer-with-Custom-Wordlist-Generator/README.md

 ---

-##  Contributing
+## 🤝 Contributing

 We welcome community contributions!
-If you want to report a bug, suggest a feature, or contribute code:
+If you want to report a bug, suggest a feature, or contribute code
 ---

-##  Author
+## 👤 Author

 **Mohit Kumar**